 See this cake?
 It’s rich and dense and gluten-free, made with quinoa.
-I’ve been hearing about the recipe – a unique one in that it’s not made with quinoa flour, which is how I’ve incorporated quinoa into baked goods in the past – it’s made with actual cooked quinoa, whizzed with eggs and sugar in a blender to make a base for the batter.
+I’ve been hearing about the recipe, unique because it’s not made with quinoa flour but made with actual cooked quinoa, whizzed with eggs and sugar in a blender to make a base for the batter.
 The result?
 An amazing chocolate cake with better structure than other gluten-free cakes I’ve tried – all thanks to quinoa.
 How genius is that?

 Quinoa (pronounced KEEN-wah), treated as a grain but actually the seed of a plant related to spinach and beets, is an ingredient you should get to know if you don’t already.
 Nutritionally, the biggest thing to note about quinoa is that it contains a complete set of amino acids, making the grain (sorry-seed) a complete protein on its own.
 In the kitchen, it’s important to remember to rinse quinoa before cooking – not for the same reason you might wash rice, but because it has a bitter coating – a natural insect repellant – that’s not harmful but doesn’t taste great.
 Rinse it well in a sieve and you’re good to go.

 And just look at it.
 This cake?
 It tastes every bit as good as it looks.
 It may just become our new staple cake, gluten-free or not.

 Not only does this cake contain no wheat, it contains no flour – made with cooked quinoa (rather than quinoa flour), it has a dense, moist texture and intense chocolate flavour.
 Excerpted from Quinoa 365 by Patricia Green and Carolyn Hemming (Whitecap)